babanikrishna/identifeyeHEALTH-Challenge/README.md

 - If a patient with the given identifier does not exist when deleting a patient, the command is ignored.
 - If an exam with the given identifier does not exist when deleting an exam, the command is ignored.

+## Unit Tests

+The project includes a set of unit tests to verify the functionality of the program.
+The unit tests are located in the `PatientExamManagerTests` target within the Xcode project.

+To run the unit tests:

+1. Open the project in Xcode.

+2. Select the `PatientExamManagerTests` scheme from the scheme dropdown in the top-left corner of the Xcode window.
+3. Press `Cmd + U` or go to `Product -> Test` to run the unit tests.
+4. The test results will be displayed in the Xcode test navigator.

+The unit tests cover various scenarios and edge cases to ensure the correctness and reliability of the program.
+They test the functionality of adding and deleting patients and exams, as well as handling invalid commands and edge cases.

+The unit tests are implemented using the XCTest framework and are automatically executed as part of the project's test suite.
+Each test case is defined as a separate test method within the `PatientExamManagerTests` class.

+By running the unit tests, you can verify that the program behaves as expected and produces the correct output for different input scenarios.

+Feel free to explore the `PatientExamManagerTests.swift` file to see the specific test cases and their implementations.

 ## Requirements

 - Xcode 11 or later